Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Introduction

 \subsection{Contributions}

-In this study, we propose a multi-structure bone segmentation framework based on a deep-learning architecture combining shape priors with adversarial regularizations.
-Unlike previous methods \cite{ravishankar_learning_2017, oktay_anatomically_2018, myronenko_3d_2019, pham_deep_2019, xue_segan_2018, conze_abdominal_2020, nie_adversarial_2020, singh_breast_2020}, our framework simultaneously leverages both the regularizations to guide the segmentation network to make anatomically consistent predictions and produce precise shape delineations.
-We demonstrate the usefulness of combining different regularization terms for deep learning based medical image segmentation in order to alleviate data scarcity limitations.
-The contributions of this paper are three-fold: \begin{enumerate} \item A deep learning multi-structure segmentation framework optimized using a combination of shape priors and adversarial regularizers, \item An automatic and multi-bone pediatric segmentation method from scarce and heterogeneous MR images, \item An in-depth evaluation of the proposed method's performance extending \cite{boutillon_combining_2020} on two heterogeneous pediatric imaging datasets of the musculoskeletal system. \end{enumerate}
+In this study, we propose a multi-structure bone segmentation framework based on a partially pre-trained deep learning architecture combining shape priors with adversarial regularizations (Figure \ref{fig:framework}).
+Unlike previous methods \cite{conze_abdominal_2021, myronenko_3d_2019, oktay_anatomically_2018, pham_deep_2019, ravishankar_learning_2017, nie_adversarial_2020, singh_breast_2020, xue_segan_2018}, our framework simultaneously leverages both the regularizations to guide the segmentation network to make anatomically consistent predictions and produce precise delineations.
+Furthermore, we demonstrate the usefulness of employing pre-trained models along with combining different regularization schemes for deep learning based medical image segmentation in order to alleviate data scarcity limitations.
+Thus, the contributions of this paper are three-fold: \begin{enumerate} \item A deep learning multi-structure segmentation framework exploiting a combination of shape priors and an adversarial regularizer to reduce the data scarcity issue while improving model generalizability, \item An automatic and multi-bone pediatric segmentation method for scarce and heterogeneous MR images, \item An in-depth evaluation of the proposed method's performance extending \cite{boutillon_combining_2020} on two heterogeneous pediatric imaging datasets of the musculoskeletal system. \end{enumerate}